 A company might change its name for a number of reasons, for example, it may be the current name is no longer suitable for the business activities being carried out.

 A company may, by special resolution and with the approval of the Registrar of Companies change its name.
 A special resolution requires at least 75% of the votes cast by the company’s members to approve the change of name.
 Once the resolution has passed a statutory form G1Q a new Constitution should be filed in the Companies Registration Office (“CRO”).

 The CRO has restrictions on certain company names and may refuse a name if:

 • it is identical to or too similar to a name already appearing on the register of companies

 • it is offensive

 • it would suggest state sponsorship

 The CRO recommends including additional words to distinguish the proposed new name from other company names currently in existence.

-Place names are not considered to be sufficiently distinguishing, neither are certainly other words and their abbreviations or punctuation marks.
+Place names are not considered to be sufficiently distinguishing, and neither are certainly other words and their abbreviations or punctuation marks.
 Examples of such are “company”, “co”, “corporation”, “and”, “&”, “service”, “services”, “limited”, etc. Words such as “holding”, “group”, “systems”, “consulting”, “trading”, “services”, “international” and numbers are not regarded as a sufficient distinction between company names.
-For further information, our blog on choosing a company name.

 Amended Constitution to be filed in the CRO